toychicken/lrg.io/content/software/hugo-tips/_index.md

   - /images/hugo-gopher-hero.svg
 style: classic
 ---
-I've used [Hugo](https://gohugo.io/) quite a lot over the years, and I find it to be a really flexible and useful framework for building static sites.
+[Hugo](https://gohugo.io/) is a great way to build complex static sites.
 There is a bit of a learning curve, but once embraced, it's incredibly powerful.

 Anyhoo, this part of the site is as much an aide-memoire for me as anything else.
 If you find it useful, that's great.